uPortal-contrib/CardWebComponents/README.md

 # Card Web Components

-Card component for the uPortal ecosystem (POC).
+Card component for the uPortal ecosystem.

 This component aims to display an Internationalized and accessible Card in Apereo uPortal.
 So far tested in FF, Chrome, Safari and Edge (Windows, Mac, Linux, IOS & Android)